raghu-achukola/wbquadball/README.md

 * AWS Lambda/IAM : Update Lambda permissions to be able to access S3 bucket ^
 * Code Lambda: Update Lambda code to read in the xlsx file caused by the trigger, parse into Statsheet objects, and print
 * Quadball package: Fix statsheet gen_possessions bug

+Inc 9:
+* quadball.db: Begin conversion package from statsheet -> central data model, starting with the Extra message
+* Unit testing: add unit tests for new conversion code for Extra message
+* Code Lambda: Update Lambda code to test this extra parsing functionality